1982 Porsche 928 hatchback coupe

 “the finest Porsche ever built”

 The standard powertrain remained the 228 bhp M28 4.5 liter/273 ci V8 with Bosch L-Jetronic port fuel injection mated to either a five-speed manual transmission or a Mercedes-Benz sourced three-speed automatic.
-To the eternal horror of many enthusiasts, the automatic was ordered about twice as often as the manual.
+To the eternal horror of many enthusiasts, the automatic was ordered about twice as often as the manual—something that probably didn’t shock Porsche.

 In a car that weighed 3,197 pounds with the manual transmission, 0-60 mph came in approximately 7 seconds, with a top speed of just over 140 mph.
-Fuel mileage was rated by the EPA at a class-competitive 16 mpg—with a 22.7-gallon gas tank, the proud new owner of a 928 could expect a range of about 325 miles with a 10% fuel reserve.
+Fuel mileage was rated by the EPA at a class-competitive 16 city/25 highway—with a 22.7-gallon gas tank, the proud new owner of a 928 could expect a range of about 380 to 415 miles with a 10% fuel reserve.

 1982 Porsche 928 advertisement

-The 928 came well-equipped—a good thing considering it had a base price of $39,500 (about $109,400 in today’s dollars or a little more than a 2020 Porsche 911 Carrara 4 costs).
+The 928 came well-equipped—a good thing considering it had a base price of $39,500 (about $135,200 in today’s dollars or a little less than a 2025 Porsche 911 Carrara T coupe costs).
 Standard exterior equipment included halogen headlamps, a headlight washing system, and a rear window defogger with a rear wiper.
 Mechanical equipment included power-assisted rack-and-pinion steering, four-wheel disc brakes, and P225/50VR16 tires (a size still readily available) on 16 x 7 inch wheels.

 Inside, automatic cruise control, adjustable pedals, power windows, a central door locking system, and automatic full climate control were all standard.
-Bucket seats with a driver’s side power seat, a partial leather interior, a leather-covered steering wheel, a steering column that adjusted along with the instrumentation, and an AM/FM stereo radio with a cassette player and four speakers and a power antenna were also included.
+Bucket seats with a driver’s side power seat, a partial leather interior, a leather-covered steering wheel, a steering column that adjusted along with the instrumentation, and an AM/FM stereo radio with a cassette player, four speakers, and a power antenna were also included.

 Exterior and mechanical options included an electrical sliding roof, protective side moldings ($195), and pressure-cast alloy wheels ($795).
 Inside, options included a front passenger power seat, sports seats (either leatherette/cloth or leather), an alarm system ($300), and a Hi-Fi sound system with eight speakers.

 There is excellent club support for the Porsche 928, as there is for all Porsches.
-According to Hagerty’s valuation tools, all the money for a 1982 Porsche 928 in #1/Concours condition is $48,300, with a more normal #3/Good condition car going for $18,500.
-Porsche 928s frequently show up for sale in the Hemmings Motor News classifieds and on eBay Motors.
-As I write this in April 2020, there’s a Medium Metallic Blue 1982 with dark blue leather seats, an automatic, and 36,000 miles available on Hemmings for $36,500.
+According to Hagerty’s valuation tools, all the money for a 1982 Porsche 928 in #1/Concours condition is $68,000, with a more normal #3/Good condition car going for $22,000.
+Porsche 928s frequently show up for sale in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I update this blog entry in April 2025, a Guards Red 1982 with black leather seats, an automatic, and 41,000 miles is available on Hemmings, asking $35,000.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.